pranay-root/CEH_Practical_Cmds/README.md

-# My Quick Command List
+# My Quick Linux Command List
 you can modify the commands as per your requirements please observer the command before copy paste as there is explanation after commands in brackets, Thank you